 To be honest, most of the sheep were finding it a bit hot, so it wouldn’t be surprising if it made the itchy parts worse.

-Nicole is bathing the affected areas twice a day with chamomile tea (remembering calamine lotion from our younger days).
-We're hoping that helps too.
+Nicole is bathing the affected areas twice a day with chamomile tea.
+We’re hoping that helps too.